apostrophecms/apostrophe-login-hcaptcha/README.md

 ## Warnings

 If you have extensively overridden the `login.html` template in your project in the past, this module will make a good faith attempt to figure it out.
 However, if it does not work, you may need to add a `data-apos-login-form` attribute to the form and a `data-apos-login-submit-button` attribute to the submit button.
-Future overrides will likely include these since they are now in the `loginBase.html` template of Apostorphe.
+Future overrides will likely include these since they are now in the `loginBase.html` template of Apostrophe.

 ### Content security headers